Skip to main content

 • Communication: Verbal and written communication skills are essential for ensuring that shipments flow efficiently.
 The ability to read nonverbal cues is important for working with customers, suppliers, team members and other departments.

-• Customer Service: Understanding and even anticipating customer needs can help design and coordinate the way goods are shipped between suppliers and customers.
+• Customer Service: Understanding and anticipating customer needs can help design and coordinate the way goods are shipped between suppliers and customers.

 • Computer and Software Skills: The ability to learn and use popular logistics software, such as GoFreight, is important to employers.